natnaelmehari27/battleship/README.md

 - Given invalid inputs: strings when numbers are excepted, out of bounds inputs
 - Tested in my local terminal and the code insititute Heroku terminal.

-###### Bugs
+##### Bugs

-__solved bugs__
+__Remaining bugs__
 - The final commit i used when i was fixing bugs according to the CI python linter, it didn't push because apparently i had opened many tabs on my pc of the same workspace and accidently tried to commit it using the old workspace but it would not push because it says i have another opened locally opened terminal.

-__Remaining bugs__

-- No bugs remaining

 __Validator Testing__
 - PEP8
   - Errors found have been fixed from PEP8online.com. it was mostly a lot of whitespace or less of whitespace between functions

-###### Deployment
+##### Deployment

 This project was deployued using Code Institiute's mock terminal for Heroku.
 - Steps for deployment: